How to Update macOS

 You'll need a terminal application to use the Mac command line.
 Apple includes the Mac terminal but I prefer Warp Terminal.
 Warp is an easy-to-use terminal application, with AI assistance to help you learn and remember terminal commands.
 Download Warp Terminal now; it's FREE and worth a try.

+This guide focuses on updates, not upgrades.
+The latest Mac version is macOS 15 Sequoia (as of September 16, 2023).
 You can learn more about MacOS Sequoia and consider Sonoma vs Sequoia and Should You Update to macOS Sequoia?.
+Check that you have it:

-How to update macOS
+Steps to update macOS

 - Click the Apple icon in the top-left corner of your screen.

-- Select
+- Click

 in the sidebar. - Click